haliliceylan/rfcs/text/0000-prepare-phase.md

 # How it Works
 [how-it-works]: #how-it-works

 The prepare phase would be implemented as the `/cnb/lifecycle/preparer` binary.
-A platform MUST execute this phases either by invoking the `/cnb/lifecycle/preparer` binary or by executing `/cnb/lifecycle/creator`.
+A platform MAY execute this phases either by invoking the `/cnb/lifecycle/preparer` binary or by executing `/cnb/lifecycle/creator`.

 The `preparer` binary will have access to the [`Keychain`](https://github.com/buildpacks/lifecycle/blob/main/auth/env_keychain.go), and MUST NOT execute arbitrary code provided by either the buildpack user or buildpack author.

-The [logic in the `analyzer` phase that reads image metadata and outputs an `analyzed.toml`](https://github.com/buildpacks/lifecycle/blob/main/analyzer.go#L34-L40) would be moved into the `preparer`.

 The [logic in `pack` that parses a `project.toml`](https://github.com/buildpacks/pack/blob/main/project/project.go) would be copied or moved into the `preparer`.